-Of course, other factors may be present that contribute to visual loss.
+Of course, other factors may be present that contribute to vision loss.
 The eye must be carefully examined preoperatively to be sure the vision loss is due only to a cataract.
-Special attention must be given to the retina, especially the macula, to be sure degeneration of the retina has not caused the vision loss.
-The eye also must be checked for disease of the cornea or evidence of glaucoma, which would affect the vision.
+Special attention must be given to the retina, especially the macula, to be sure degeneration of the retina has not caused or contributed to loss of vision.
+The eye also must be checked for diseases of the cornea or evidence of glaucoma, which can affect the vision.

 Why do cataracts develop?